ohtsukalab/autogenu-jupyter/README.md

 import cgmres.your_ocp_name # this includes OCP definition and NMPC solvers
 ```

+### Documentation
+C++ API documentation of `cgmres` library is found at https://mayataka.github.io/autogenu-jupyter/.
+Python interfaces are almost the same as the C++ API, so please refere to https://mayataka.github.io/autogenu-jupyter/ even for Python interfaces.

 ## Demos
 Demos are presented in `cartpole.ipynb`, `pendubot.ipynb`, `hexacopter.ipynb`, and `mobilerobot.ipynb`.
 You can obtain the following simulation results jusy by runnig these `.ipynb` files.
 The details of the each OCP formulations are described in each `.ipynb` files.